 Result: Tigers 4, Indians 3

-Walker helped the Tigers win the World Series in 1935, then hit .353 with 55 doubles in ‘36.
-On Opening Day the next year at Detroit’s Navin Field, he batted fifth behind three future Hall of Famers (Mickey Cochrane, Charlie Gehringer, Hank Greenberg) and in front of another (Goose Goslin).
-But this was Walker’s day.
+Walker helped the Tigers win the World Series in 1935, then hit .353 with 55 doubles in '36.
+On Opening Day the next year at Detroit's Navin Field, he batted fifth behind three Hall of Famers (Mickey Cochrane, Charlie Gehringer and Hank Greenberg) and in front of another (Goose Goslin).
+But this was Walker's day.
 Not only did he hit for the only Opening Day cycle in MLB history, but he did so in the minimum four plate appearances.
-Walker knocked out his list in reverse order, with a go-ahead solo homer in the second inning, a leadoff triple and game-tying run in the fourth, a double in the fifth, and a single in the seventh.
+Walker knocked out his list in reverse order, with a go-ahead solo homer in the second inning, a leadoff triple and game-tying run scored in the fourth, a double in the fifth and a single in the seventh.